Odra Opole: 1980s and 2000s

-Odra Opole's crest, used since 2018.

 In the 1979–80 season, Odra finished in the ninth spot, and was then relegated at the end of the 1980–81 campaign, not to return to the Ekstraklasa.
 Odra's last so far game in the top Polish class took place on 14 June 1981 against Legia Warsaw (1–1, goal by Wojciech Tyc).
 After relegation, Odra remained in the second division, to be relegated to the third level in June 1984.
 With one exception (1985–86), Odra remained in the third league until June 1997.
 After promotion, the team finished in the 17th spot in the 1997–98 season of the second division.
 Odra was not relegated, however, due to a merger with Varta Start Namysłów.

 With a new sponsor, Odra was a sensation in the autumn 2000 round of the second division.
 With 13 wins, three ties and three losses, it was the leader of its group.
 In the spring of 2001 however, Odra lost several games and finished in the fourth spot.
 As was later revealed, Odra's successes of autumn 2000 were based on corruption, as games were set up by Ryszard Forbrich, aka Fryzjer.
 In June 2002, Odra was relegated to the third level, to return to the second division in June 2006, after winning playoffs with Radomiak Radom (1–1, 1–1 and 4–2 in the penalty shootout).
 In October 2006, for the first time in club's history, a foreigner, Dutchman Guido Vreuls was named Odra's chairman.
 On 9 January 2008, another Dutchman, Rob Delahaije, became Odra's manager, but his record was very disappointing: four ties and two losses.

 In 2009, Odra Opole withdrew from the I liga after becoming insolvent.
 In June of the same year, a new club by the name of Oderka Opole was established.
 Oderka applied to be included into the IV liga to which Odra's reserves had won promotion in the previous season.
 Oderka Opole played in Opolska (Opole) Group of the IV liga, and were promoted to Opolsko-Śląska (Opole-Silesia) Group of the III liga in the 2009–10 season.
 Oderka renamed her name to traditional one in 2011–12 season and promoted to Zachodnia (West) group of II liga in 2012–13 season.
 However, Odra's return to third level was brief and relegated again to fourth one due to reducing teams for unifying third level despite finishing as 12th.
 Odra eventually won promotion to the third tier in 2016, and then back to the second tier in 2017.
 In the 2021–22 season, Odra qualified to promotion play-offs to the Ekstraklasa, but lost to the eventual winner Korona Kielce.